yt-project/yt/doc/source/examining/loading_data.rst

 * particle data: currently not supported (but might come later)
 * staggered grids (AMRVAC 2.2 and later): yt logs a warning if you load staggered datasets, but the flag is currently ignored.
-* "stretched grids" as defined in AMRVAC have no correspondance in yt, hence will never be supported.
+* "stretched grids" as defined in AMRVAC have no correspondence in yt, hence will never be supported.

 .. note::